Roots and Radishes

 Ingredients needed for sourdough croutons, including sourdough bread, olive oil, and seasonings.

 • Sourdough - Use whatever kind you have!
 In this photo, I had used the rest of a loaf of sourdough focaccia I purchased at our farmers market.
 Note that if you use a store bought sliced sourdough, your cubes will likely be small and flatter, and need less time to bake.
+You could also use a whole wheat bread and try homemade whole wheat croutons instead.

 • Seasonings - Salt, pepper, and whatever seasonings you like, whether dried or fresh.
 I love fresh thyme!